TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Case/Index.rst

    Description
          Use this to define the rendering for *those* values of "key" that do *not* match any of the values of the "array of cObjects".
+If no default cObject is defined, an empty string will be returned for the default case.

 .. container:: table-row